stackengine/angular-smart-collection/README.md

     * "_remove_" - After a successful response is received, the item operated on by this route will be removed from the local collection array.
   * **responsePrefix** - String.
 If present, all response data will be assumed to have this prefix.
 For example, your "users" API may return ```{users: [...]}```.
 By setting responsePrefix to "users", SmartCollection will know where to look for the actual data.
   * **urlKeys** - A hash that maps model attributes to url parameters.
 This is only necessary if the colon-delimited name in the URL is different from the model attribute name.
 Example: ```{ID: 'id'}```
-  * **transformRequestData(data)** - A function that transforms a model before it is sent as they parameter payload on the $http request.
+  * **transformRequestData(item)** - A function that transforms a model before it is sent as they parameter payload on the $http request.
 This should return a plain JavaScript object with all the attributes you want to send to the HTTP request.
-  * **transformResponseData(data)** - A function that transforms the response.data from $http before it is turned into a model object by SmartCollection.
+  * **transformResponseData(responseData, item)** - A function that transforms the response.data from $http before it is turned into a model object by SmartCollection.
 This should return a plain JavaScript object with all the attributes (and any changes) you want to store in the model.

 ### Example